 Fire fighter's outfits shall carry a minimum of 2 two-way radiotelephone apparatus for each fire party for fire fighter's communication, in accordance with SOLAS Regulation II-2/10.10.4.
-The radiotelephone explosion proof or intrinsically safe.
+The radiotelephone apparatus and any accessories provided, such as remote speakers, microphones, headsets, etc., shall be explosion proof or intrinsically safe.